Best Safety Razor Review – Top 5 Sharpest List for March, 2023 – Explored and Discussed

 The safety razor was first patented in 1880 and quickly became the tool that all men (at least, those who weren’t brave enough to stick with a straight razor) shaved with.
-Some 50 years later the electric razor was introduced to great fanfare, and remains extremely popular.
+Some 50 years later, the electric razor was introduced to great fanfare and remains extremely popular.

 Some choose safety razors for their convenience (with no cords or batteries, they can be taken and used anywhere) or their price (many lesser models are inexpensive and use replaceable blades which cost well under a dollar).
 But the number-one attraction for most men is the superior, close, safe shave that the best safety razors can deliver.

-It’s important to note that in our reviews of the top 5 best safety razors GroomNStyle won’t be looking at the multi-blade cartridge models which are cheap, quick and easy to use – but in most cases, don’t come close to delivering the same quality of shave and are more likely to cause razor burn and irritation, nicks, cuts, and ingrown hairs.
+It’s important to note that in our reviews of the top 5 best safety razors Groom+Style won’t be looking at the multi-blade cartridge models which are cheap, quick and easy to use – but in most cases, don’t come close to delivering the same quality of shave and are more likely to cause razor burn and irritation, nicks, cuts, and ingrown hairs.

 The weight of a safety razor can be a double-edged (pardon the pun) sword; too light, and the natural tendency is to shave too quickly or press down too hard.
 Too heavy, and the razor itself may bear down too strongly.
 Either way, you end up with nicks and cuts.

 Adjustable Safety Razor or Not?

 Groom+Style happen to like adjustable razors because they let you decide how aggressive a shave you want, but most models aren’t adjustable and we didn’t consider that a vital factor in our rankings.
 Similarly, you can find comb-shaped (either open or closed), slanted or straight safety bars; each provides a different level of sharpness to a shave (mild, medium or aggressive) and that’s again a matter of personal preference.

 For those reasons, we’ll detail the type of shave you get from each model in our top 5 best safety razor reviews without passing judgment.
-GroomNStyle will focus more on their quality and comfort in determining which razor ranks where.
+Groom+Style will focus more on their quality and comfort in determining which razor ranks where.

 1. Seki Edge Feather AS-D2 Double Edge Safety Razor – All Stainless Steel

 Those more experienced with safety razors might find that the Seki AS-D2 isn’t aggressive enough for them, and that’s a fair criticism.
 But as we said at the start, aggressiveness is mostly a matter of personal preference which can largely be overcome by changing the angle at which you shave – and doesn’t detract from the wonderful build of this model.

-The key to this three-piece razor are the smaller Feather blades that Seki is well-known for.
+The key to this three-piece razor is the smaller Feather blades that Seki is well-known for.
 They are perhaps the sharpest blades you can purchase, built to be extremely efficient and effective.
 There’s no reason to worry about using blades that are so sharp, though, because the precision construction of the AS-D2, including the narrow gap, is meant to ensure that the end product is an extremely gentle shave.